 Cell EXPLORERS MTU Cork

 The Cell EXPLORERS Munster Technological University (MTU) Cork team (formerly known as Cork IT) was established in May 2019.
 The team is based in the department of Biological Sciences at MTU Cork, it was developed through collaboration with Dr Fiona O'Halloran and Dr Maire Begley.
-You can learn more about the department of biological Science here.
+You can learn more about the department of Biological Sciences here.

-The team brought the 2019 Fantastic DNA School Roadshow to primary schools around Cork starting in September and visited more schools around Science Week 2019.
-The team will continue the school visits in 2020.
+The team brought the Fantastic DNA School Roadshow to primary schools around Cork starting in September 2019 and visited more schools around Science Week 2019.
+Learn more about the past school vists and the evaluation feedback they have recieved on the school visits section.

 The Cell EXPLORERS MTU Cork Team is made up of enthusiastic undergraduate and postgraduate students and staff from the department of Biological Sciences in MTU Cork.
 The team is coordinated by Dr Fiona O'Halloran and Dr Maire Begley from the department of Biological Sciences.
 Their team, pictured below, have a passion for communicating their love of science to young children and are excited by the opportunity to interact with primary schools around Cork.

 Training School visit by the CE MTU Cork team in 2019

 Dr. Fiona O'Halloran